A New Home for Norviwo

 Norviwo Extended Family (NEF) are local or international individuals, donors, and partners who believe in our work, and our street residents.
 They support FOA’s work through fundraising, and by giving time, knowledge, and skills to add value to FOA's work.
 NEF volunteers share their expertise to advance FOA’s programs and operations, they connect us to their networks and become advocates for children in street situations.
 We believe in global citizenship driven by people who are engaged locally.

 FOA Leaders are High School and University student volunteers who believe in the inherent worth and potential of children and youth living in poverty.
-Our FOA Leaders participate in weekly street outreach programs on Tuesdays, Thursdays, and Saturdays.
+Our FOA Leaders participate in weekly street outreach programs on Wednesdays and Sundays.
 They play fun games with street residents, teach basic literacy and numeracy, respond to first aid needs and keep us in tune with the pulse of the streets.
 They also serve at our community centre, facilitating programs or supporting administrative work.

 Our volunteers model a new African leadership - demonstrating values of service, compassion and justice, a commitment to addressing social issues, and improving the quality of life of children and youth - Africa's biggest advantage for socio-economic development.